craigbuckler/oldpines/src/pages/location/#index.md

 priority: 0.7
 ---

 The Scottish Highlands is the last remaining true wilderness in the UK.
-Home to the highest mountains, largest lochs and most stunning scenery, the surroundings are to be explored whether you are a cyclist, a walker, or just driving.
+Home to the highest mountains, largest lochs, and most stunning scenery, Old Pines hotel surroundings are to be explored whether you are a cyclist, a walker, or just driving.

 <div class="maxwidth">
   <iframe src="https://maps.google.com/maps?q=Old%20Pines%20Hotel,%20Spean%20Bridge%20PH64%204EG&amp;t=&amp;z=9&amp;ie=UTF8&amp;iwloc=&amp;output=embed" width="100%" height="500px" loading="lazy" scrolling="no" marginheight="0" marginwidth="0" frameborder="0"></iframe>